REtipster provides real estate guidance — not legal advice.

 - Through a traditional close

-In this blog post, I'm going to dive DEEP into all three methods of wholesaling real estate, and I'll explain the pros and cons of each.
+In this blog post, I'm going to explain all three methods, and the pros and cons of each.

 Now, if this is the first time you've heard about the concept of real estate wholesaling — or maybe you've heard of it but you're a little fuzzy on exactly what it entails — please take a second to read Part 1 in this series: